-Pharmacy Students please note, Ms. Stacie Geise, UCSOP Executive Director of Admissions and Enrollment, is the point of contact for International Students.
-Please contact Ms. Geise at 304-357-4889 or staciegeise@ucwv.edu for concerns regarding Visas, OPT and CPT.
+Pharmacy Students please note, Mr. Ryan Jenkins, UCSOP Director of Admissions and Enrollment, is the point of contact for International Students.
+Please contact Mr. Jenkins at 304-357-4943 or ryanjenkins@ucwv.edu for concerns regarding Visas, OPT and CPT.